bzceval/daily-task-app/README.md

 ## Project About
 *Actually, when starting the project, I didn't want it to progress by keeping the data in localStorage.
 But but when I designed it in **Figma**  my muses came and asked me to do this.
 I hope you like it.
-Oh, by the way, I added the steps I followed below and of course my `Pseudocode`.
+Oh, by the way, I added the steps I followed below and of course my `Step By Step Coding`.
 Thanks* 🤸‍♀️

 ## Use Technologies
 I used **HTML** in my index page and applied the **JavaScript** language to give it dynamism.
 And of course **CSS** is indispensable to make it look beautiful on the eye. **Bootstrap** framework helped me a lot in grid structure.